pywasp.estimate_sensitivity_factor#

-Calculate the sensitivity factor that multiplies the wind uncertainty terms.
+Calculate the sensitivity factor that multiplies wind uncertainty terms.

 - Parameters: